sudheerj/datastructures-algorithms/src/javascript/algorithms/strings/11.reverseWordsInString/reverseWordsInString.md

 **Description:**
-Given an input string `str`, Return a string of the words in reverse order concatenated by a single space without having extra spaces.
+Given an input string `str`, return a string of the words in reverse order, concatenated by a single space, without extra spaces.

-### Examples
+## Examples

-Example 1:
+**Example 1:**
-Input: "It is fun to learn DSA"
+Input: `"It is fun to learn DSA"`
-Output: "DSA learn to fun is It"
+Output: `"DSA learn to fun is It"`

-Example 2:
+**Example 2:**
+Input: `"hello DSA"`
+Output: `"DSA hello"`

+**Example 3:**
-Input: "hello DSA"
+Input: `"   "`
-Output: "DSA hello"
+Output: `""`

-**Algorithmic Steps**
+## Algorithm

-This problem is solved with the help of basic string and array operations.
-The algorithmic approach can be summarized as follows:
+This problem is efficiently solved using basic string and array operations:

+1. Trim the input string to remove leading and trailing spaces.
-1. Split the input sentence `str` into array of words based on a space separator(one or more spaces).
-Store the result into `words` variable.
+2. Split the string into an array of words using a regular expression that matches one or more spaces.

-2. Initialize two pointers (`left` and `right`) pointing to the beginning and ending index of the sentence.

-3. Iterate over the input sentence until left pointer is less than or equal to right pointer.

-4. Swap the words indexed with left and right pointers.

-5. Shrink the window by incrementing left pointer and decrementing the right pointer.

-6. Repeat steps 4-5 until the iteration condition failed.
+3. Reverse the array of words.

-7. Join the reversed words with a space delimiter and return the result.
+4. Join the reversed words with a single space.

-**Time and Space complexity:**
-This algorithm has a time complexity of `O(n)` where `n` is the length of first string.
-This is because we need to traverse the string at once for splitting the string based on a space, reversing the string, and joining the words back to a string.
-All these operations requires `O(n)`.
-Since all these operations performed sequentially, the overall time complexity combining these operations doesn't exceed `O(n)`.

-Also, it takes space complexity of `O(n)` due to storing all the characters in an array.
+5. Return the result.

+## Complexity

+- **Time Complexity:** O(n), where n is the length of the string (for splitting, reversing, and joining).
+- **Space Complexity:** O(n), for storing the array of words.